 In the case of Waterbury, specifically, officials are identifying ineffective legislation, unemployment, and stigma surrounding mental illness as being chief barriers to access to mental health care.
 As per the U.S. Census Bureau, residents of Waterbury are significantly more likely to be living with no form of health insurance.
 A good chunk of these people is undoubtedly low-income earners, too.
 For them, the out-of-pocket expense of counseling is not economically feasible.

 Mental Health Resources in Waterbury, Connecticut

-In a slightly more positive light, thanks to attention from both state and federal entities, more funding is going toward initiatives and organizations who focus on improving the community’s mental health.
-A good number of clinics which offer a bevy of services and treatment solutions are opening their doors all over the state.
+In a slightly more positive light, thanks to attention from both state and federal entities, more funding is going toward initiatives and organizations that focus on improving the community’s mental health.
+A good number of clinics that offer a bevy of services and treatment solutions are opening their doors all over the state.
 Grandview Adult Behavioral Health is a local psychiatric hospital providing those resources to those in the Waterbury area.
-Choices Mental Health Association is another Waterbury-based organization which emphasizes the need to treat mental illness.
+Choices Mental Health Association is another Waterbury-based organization that emphasizes the need to treat mental illness.